 NC Family President John L. Rustin speaks with Brad Griffin, Associate Director of the Fuller Youth Institute, which focuses on providing research, resources, and support to churches who want their youth ministry programs to help young people develop a fruitful, and long-lasting faith.

 INTRODUCTION: Thanks for joining us this week for Family Policy Matters.
 Today we’ll be hearing about an innovative, research-driven approach to helping prevent “faith drift” among younger generations.
 Our guest today is Brad Griffin, associate director of the Fuller Youth Institute, which focuses on providing research, resources, and support to churches who want their youth ministry programs to help young people develop a fruitful, and long-lasting faith.
 Brad and his colleagues at the Fuller Youth Institute focus on translating research into practical resources for youth leaders, particularly through their “Sticky Faith” line of training and resources.
-They also have published a new book called “Growing Young: 6 Essential Strategies to Help Young People Discover and Love Your Church.”
-Brad, welcome to Family Policy Matters, it’s great to have you on the show….
+They also have published a new book called Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church.
+Brad, welcome to Family Policy Matters.
+It’s great to have you on the show.

-BRAD GRIFFIN: My pleasure, it’s great to be here.
+BRAD GRIFFIN: My pleasure.
+It’s great to be here.

-JOHN RUSTIN: Thanks.
-Brad, as we begin, let’s set the stage for our discussion.
+JOHN RUSTIN: Brad, as we begin, let’s set the stage for our discussion.
 Talk for a minute, if you will, about the trends you are seeing among America’s younger generations as far as faith and church engagement is concerned.
 How do the younger generations of today compare with their parents and their grandparents when they were young?

 JOHN RUSTIN: Interesting.
 Are there any explanations or theories on the “why” behind this drop in faith?

-JOHN RUSTIN: Brad, tell us about the “Sticky Faith” program, I love that name.
+JOHN RUSTIN: Brad, tell us about the “Sticky Faith” program.
+I love that name.
 How did it come to be?
 What are its goals?
 And what kind of results have you seen so far?

-JOHN RUSTIN: Many parents may start to panic a bit when it is time for their children to go off to college or to start their careers, for fear that they will succumb to either religious apathy, which you’ve addressed somewhat, or outright hostility toward the Christian faith in our culture that is so pervasive.
+JOHN RUSTIN: Many parents may start to panic a bit when it is time for their children to go off to college or to start their careers, for fear that they will succumb to either religious apathy, which you’ve addressed somewhat, or outright hostility toward the Christian faith.
+In our culture, that is so pervasive.
 What should parents be doing to help their children develop a deep, growing faith that will stick with them throughout their lives, and when should parents start to do that?

-JOHN RUSTIN: Now Brad, I know your new book, “Growing Young,” looked specifically at about 250 churches across the country as you were doing research and your studies into this.
+JOHN RUSTIN: Brad, I know your new book, Growing Young, looked specifically at about 250 churches across the country as you were doing research and your studies into this.
 What kinds of churches were included in your review, and what did you learn?

 BRAD GRIFFIN: The great news is we were studying what we call “Bright Spot” churches.
-So in the midst of some of the kind of bad news about churches on the decline in America, these were bright spots, they were diverse churches from across the country, all different sizes and ethnicities that were nominated because they were doing well with engaging young people.
-And specifically ages 15-29 that high school, post high school and emerging adult stage.
-These churches were growing not only in reaching young people, but in their overall vitality and life because they were engaging young people well.
+So in the midst of some of the kind of bad news about churches on the decline in America, these were bright spots.
+They were diverse churches from across the country, all different sizes and ethnicities, that were nominated because they were doing well with engaging young people.
+And specifically ages 15-29, that high school, post high school and emerging adult stage.
+These churches were growing not only in reaching young people, but in their overall vitality and life, because they were engaging young people well.
 That was really the heart of our study.

 JOHN RUSTIN: Brad, I was really struck by one of the book’s major findings, which really seemed to be a bit counterintuitive.
-I know there’s a prevalent trend, or there has been, in youth outreach programs that says in order to attract young people, churches must have cool music, more entertainment, the best coffee, and be in the trendiest spots.
+I know there’s a prevalent trend—or there has been—in youth outreach programs that says, in order to attract young people, churches must have cool music, more entertainment, the best coffee, and be in the trendiest spots.
 Basically kind of marketing themselves to the youth of today.
 But is that what you found in your research?

 BRAD GRIFFIN: We found something different, which was refreshing.
-And the way we’ve been talking about this is we found that warm is the new cool, that warm is the new cool.
-That when we asked young people to describe their churches, and when we asked them to talk about why their church is effective with their age group, the kind of things they said to us, they didn’t talk about the entertainment, they didn’t actually talk about the worship service that much, or the style, they didn’t talk about the coffee at all!
-What they did say that the most common phrase they used was “like family” “this church is like my family,” or this church is my family,” “I feel like I belong here,” “I could be myself here.”
-This sense of authentic community and we began to call that “warmth” as we looked at this sort of cluster of terms that was all about belonging, family, community.
-And the great news is, you know you don’t have to be very hip or cool and you don’t have to have big budget in order to do warmth.
+And the way we’ve been talking about this is, we found that warm is the new cool.
+When we asked young people to describe their churches, and when we asked them to talk about why their church is effective with their age group, the kind of things they said to us—they didn’t talk about the entertainment.
+They didn’t actually talk about the worship service that much, or the style.
+They didn’t talk about the coffee at all!
+What they did say, the most common phrase they used was “like family.”
+This church is like my family, or this church is my family.
+I feel like I belong here.
+I could be myself here.
+This sense of authentic community.
+And we began to call that “warmth,” as we looked at this cluster of terms that was all about belonging, family, community.
+And the great news is, you don’t have to be very hip or cool and you don’t have to have big budget in order to do warmth.
 Any church can grow in their warmth, no matter what their resources.
 So that was one of the surprises that we thought was really good news for every church.

 JOHN RUSTIN: And I know that the book does look at six core commitments that successful youth programs tend to share, but it really does seems that a lot of that comes down to personal relationships.
 Why is that personal connection, in your opinion Brad, so important, and how can churches successfully work to foster that in their own programs?

 JOHN RUSTIN: That’s a great example.
-I know that Brad many of our listeners are interested in learning more about the resources that you all have provided and this book.
-Where can our listeners go to learn more about Sticky Faith, and to order your book, “Growing Young: 6 Essential Strategies to Help Young People Discover and Love Your Church?”
+I know that many of our listeners are interested in learning more about the resources that you all have provided and this book.
+Where can our listeners go to learn more about Sticky Faith, and to order your book, Growing Young: Six Essential Strategies to Help Young People Discover and Love Your Church?

-BRAD GRIFFIN: My pleasure, thank you John for having me.
+BRAD GRIFFIN: My pleasure!
+Thank you, John, for having me.

 – END –